letsflashdrop/SWE-task/README.md

 2. Include a `README.md` file with:
    - Setup instructions (how to install dependencies, set up the database, and run the project).
    - API documentation with examples of requests and responses.
-3. Deadline: [Insert deadline, e.g., 3-5 days from assignment].
+3. Deadline: [ within 3-5 days from assignment].

 ---